amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Note: Store this `refresh token` securely.**

-### 3. Use the OAuth Access Token to Make your API Calls
+### 3. Use the OAuth Access Token to Make API Calls
 Congratulations!
 You can now make API calls to api.meraki.com using the `access_token` (just as you did earlier with your API keys).
 The API calls can now use the `Authorization` header with `Bearer + access_token`.

 ```json